.NET Core End of Life

-.NET Core 3.1 (LTS), the multi-platform application framework is scheduled to go end of life on December 13, 2022.
-This means that it will no longer receive any updates or security fixes in the future which should be your motivation to update.
+.NET 7, the multi-platform application framework is scheduled to go end of life on May 14, 2024.
+This means that it will no longer receive any updates or security fixes in the future.
+Make sure to update any instances in your network to a supported version.

-.NET Core is a free, open-source development platform by Microsoft.
+.NET (formerly .NET Core) is a free, open-source development platform by Microsoft.
 The framework is cross-platform, meaning that it runs on Windows, macOS, and Linux operating systems.
 This allows developers to more easily create an application that supports multiple platforms.

 .NET Core supports building different types of applications like mobile, desktop, web, cloud, IoT, machine learning, microservices, games, and much more.